 The faster you respond, the better that chance.
 Do not hold back even if you uncertain about what to do.
 Shout or call for help.

 Here is a succinct summary of what to do ( easy to remember as DoctoRS ABCD ).

 Here is the chart above as a pdf file for you to download ( and print ) on your computer.

-The Willersey Defibrillator is in a secure cabinet fixed on the outside corner of the village hall and on the wall of Simon Hall.
+The Willersey Defibrillators are in secure cabinets fixed either on the outside corner of the village hall and on the wall of Simon Hall.

-You cannot fail to see it on the left as you approach the hall from Main Street.
+You cannot fail to see them on the left as you approach them.

 To remove the defibrillator from the cabinet you must DIAL 999 to obtain the code if it is not displayed on it.
 Dial 999 anyway to alert the emergency services.

 This also ensures the emergency services are on their way to the scene.